perwin/pyimfit/docs/overview.md

 In **Imfit** (and PyImfit), a "model" consists of one or more *image functions* from a library built into **Imfit**, sharing one or more common locations within an image and added together to form a summed model image.
+Each image function can generate a 2D image; the final model image is the sum of its component image functions.
 Optionally, the summed model image can then be convolved with a user-supplied Point-Spread Function (PSF) image to simulate the effects of seeing and telescope optics.
 (For greater accuracy, subsections of the image can be oversampled on a finer pixel scale and convolved with a correspondingly oversampled PSF image or images; these subsection are then downsampled back to